pbeheyt/WebNexus-AI/presentation/description.md

 *   **Website Content Extraction:** Extracts the main text content from web pages.
 Works best on standard article/blog layouts.
 Complex or highly dynamic sites might result in incomplete extraction. **Tip:** For comments (YouTube, Reddit), scroll to load all desired content *before* processing the content.
 *   **Web UI Automation:** Relies on current AI website structures.
 Significant site changes (infrequent) might temporarily affect auto-filling; functionality is maintained via updates.
 *   **Token Estimation (Side Panel):** The token count shown is an **estimate for guidance purposes only**, calculated using OpenAI's TikToken for consistency.
 Actual token counts billed by platforms like Claude, Gemini, Mistral etc., may differ (often 10-30% higher) due to their unique tokenizers.
-Please refer to the official platform dashboard for accurate billing information
+Please refer to the official platform dashboard for accurate billing information.

 ## Getting Started